pdm-project/pdm/docs/usage/venv.md

 Compared to [PEP 582](https://www.python.org/dev/peps/pep-0582/), virtual environments are considered more mature and have better support in the Python ecosystem as well as IDEs.
 Therefore, virtualenv is the default mode if not configured otherwise.

-!!!
-NOTE "Configure pdm to use virtual environment or PEP 582"
+!!! note "Configure pdm to use virtual environment or PEP 582"
     By default pdm is configured to use virtual environment instead of PEP 582.
 But this behavior can be changed with `pdm config python.use_venv False` config variable.

 **Virtual environments will be used if the project interpreter (the interpreter stored in `.pdm-python`, which can be checked by `pdm info`) is from a virtualenv.**